microfoam/maximal/waves/chowder/README.md

 I just solved this sequence snippet, which previously necessitated nudging correction.
 I didn't think this case was possible because of its apparent rarity (I actually assumed it was not possible by experience), but this involved adjacent nucleotides with non-zero mod *k*'s: (*k* % tela[n-1].all_k > 0).

 I leave the correct cinch-t solution here as a reverse exercise.
-(Try to spot the non-zero mod *k*.
-If you want a hint, ...factor in cycling frames.):
+Try to spot the non-zero mod *k*-mers.
+(If you want a hint, factor in cycling frames.):

 ```
  2-D pass #2: cinch-t (width = 27)